The Duplex Planet: Music and theater

 A series of CDs titled Lyrics by Ernest Noyes Brookings (1989–present) continues to be issued, featuring a wide variety of notable musical acts (XTC, Brave Combo, Morphine, Ben Vaughn, Peter Holsapple, The Young Fresh Fellows, Robyn Hitchcock, Dave Alvin, Yo La Tengo and over a hundred others) performing songs set to the poems of Duplex Planet regular Brookings.

 1001 Real Apes (2006), a theatrical presentation, features monologues drawn from the pages of The Duplex Planet, with music composed and performed by the critically acclaimed instrumental ensemble Birdsongs of the Mesozoic.

 Visual arts

 Comics

-Cartoonist Dan Clowes illustrated material from Duplex Planet in some early issues of his comic book Eightball.
+Cartoonist Dan Clowes illustrated material from Duplex Planet in some early issues of his comic book Eightball and issues can be seen being put out for sale in the “Zine-O-Phobia” store in Ghost World (2001) based on Clowes’ work of the same name.

 Shortly thereafter, Clowes' publisher Fantagraphics Books began publishing Duplex Planet Illustrated, a comic book featuring adaptations of Duplex Planet material drawn by a variety of alternative comics artists, including Peter Bagge, Drew Friedman, Dan Clowes, Jim Woodring, Chris Ware, and James Kochalka.
 Duplex Planet Illustrated ran for 15 issues, from 1993 to 1995.

 Selections from the comic were published in a trade paperback, No More Shaves: A Duplex Planet Collection (ISBN 1560972572), in 2003.